Friday, December 19, 2014

 Located on the beach, across from Jax Bar & Grill or the Posada del Mar Hotel, are five or six massage tents where the staff will give you a relaxing light massage, guaranteed to put you in the holiday spirit.

-Alex, Daniel, Freddy, Inez, Joao, Pepe in back, and Gustavo
+Alex, Daniel, Freddy, Inez, Joao, Pepe, and Gustavo

 Five Freezing Coooold Beers: